LasithaAmarasinghe/Real-Time-Speech-Recognition/README.md

     * pyaudio `pip install pyaudio`
     * ipywidgets `pip install ipywidgets`

+## Installation Guidelines

 ### Vosk

-You'll need to download a model file to run vosk properly.
-This will automatically download when you run this code:
+You need to download a model file to run vosk properly.
+This automatically downloads when you run this code:

 ```
 from vosk import Model
 Model(model_name="vosk-model-small-en-us-0.15")
 ```

-The full vosk model is large (1+ GB).
+The full vosk model is large (1GB+).
 If you want to use it, just specify `vosk-model-en-us-0.22` as the model name.

 If the models don't automatically download, you can find them [here](https://alphacephei.com/vosk/models).

 ### Punctuation

-By default, vosk will output text with no punctuation.
-To add in punctuation, we'll need a different model.
+By default, vosk outputs text with no punctuation.
+To add in punctuation, we need a different model.
 To get this, follow these steps:

-* Download the model [here](https://alphacephei.com/vosk/models/vosk-recasepunc-en-0.22.zip) - caution: it's 1 GB+ in size.
+* Download the model [here](https://alphacephei.com/vosk/models/vosk-recasepunc-en-0.22.zip) - caution: 1GB+ in size.
 * Extract the zip file into the same directory as your code.

 ### Pyaudio

 Pyaudio can be a little tricky to install, since it depends on system packages.
 Check the [homepage](http://people.csail.mit.edu/hubert/pyaudio/) for specific instructions for each OS.

-You'll also want to figure out the right device to record from.
+You also want to figure out the right device to record from.
 Run this code to find the index of your microphone:

 ```
 # Find audio device index